PrasunaM/Metis_NLP/Project Proposal.md

 * Who benefits from exploring this question or building this model/system?

-I'm hoping to find any similar words or phrases from the transcripts to learn the art of preparing an impactful speech.
+I'm hoping to find any similar words or phrases from the transcripts to learn how to prepare an impactful speech.
 I also plan to understand the topics that became most popular (analyzing the number of views).

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?